MicrosoftDocs/cpp-docs/docs/standard-library/basic-string-class.md

 `rbegin` is used with a reversed string just as [`begin`](#begin) is used with a string.

-If the return value of `rbegin` is assigned to a `const_reverse_iterator`, the string object cannot be modified.
+If the return value of `rbegin` is assigned to a `const_reverse_iterator`, the string object can't be modified.
 If the return value of `rbegin` is assigned to a `reverse_iterator`, the string object can be modified.

 `rbegin` can be used to initialize an iteration through a string backwards.